 Missouri DWI Laws

 The legal drinking age is 21 in the state of Missouri.
 However, many people drink alcohol well before their 21st birthday.
-It’s a crime to consume alcohol before reaching the legal drinking age-and it’s a far more serious crime to get behind the wheel after doing it.
-Here’s a look at the consequences of DWI for underage drivers in Missouri.
+It’s a crime to consume alcohol before reaching the legal drinking age and it’s a far more serious crime to get behind the wheel after doing it.
+Here’s a look at the consequences of driving while intoxicated offense for underage drivers in the state of Missouri.

 The legal limit for drivers that are over the age of 21 is 0.08%, however, it is different for drivers that are underage.
 An underage driver can face legal consequences if their BAC is above 0.02%.
 Because this is so low, it doesn’t take much alcohol to raise an underage driver’s BAC above this level.
 However, it’s possible that the underage driver will be charged with being a minor in possession of alcohol instead of DWI if their BAC is below 0.08%.